babybuddy/babybuddy/docs/IMPORT_EXPORT.md

 are supported for the import.

 The import pages do not provide *detailed* information about the required data and formats.
-When an import is attempted, all rows will be checked for errors and any issues will be reported on screen and will need to be resolved before the import can be performed.
+All rows will be checked for errors on import and any issues will be reported on screen and will need to be resolved before the import can be performed.

 See the [example import files](/core/tests/import) used for tests to get an idea of the expected data format.